Sudden Infant Death Syndrome (SIDS)

 How can you reduce the risk of SIDS?

-- For the first 6 months, have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
-The American Academy of Pediatrics recommends that you don't ever sleep with your baby in the same bed.
+- Have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
+Don't sleep with your baby in the same bed.

 How can a family cope after losing a baby to SIDS?